ghostfreeman/volcanolairwebsigh/content/policy/discord-code-of-conduct.md

 Different channels have organically developed distinct personalities.
 Before posting in a channel with hundreds of members, we suggest you take the time to read the room.
 Specifically:

 * Read the last couple of days of messages.
-* Examine the channel topic for helpful tips.
+* Examine the channel topic and pinned messages for helpful tips.
 * Click on the channel details and read the about section to see how many members are present, what messages have already been pinned, and what files have been shared.

 **The Bottom Line**: Posting the same message to multiple channels is spamming.
 Don't spam.